programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 In information retrieval and machine learning, the classes are often described, respectively, as negative and positive.
 If you were looking for cancerous tumors, for example, you might treat patients with cancerous tumors as the positive class.
 This setup creates the distinction of 'False Positives', 'False Negatives', 'True Positives', and 'True Negatives', which can be useful for thinking about the different ways a machine learning model can succeed or fail.

 In our case, either class could be viewed as the negative or positive class, but we have elected to treat _f_ labels as our 0 value, so we adopt the term _true positive_ for reviews that were predicted to be _f_ and were labeled _f_.
 In turn, we can adopt the term _true negative_ for reviews that were predicted to be _m_ and were labeled _m_.
-The above confusion matrix result tells us that 181 reviews were predicted to be _f_ and were labeled _f_ (true positives); 54 reviews were predicted to be _m_ but were labeled _f_ (false negatives); 58 reviews were predicted to be _m_ but were labeled _f_ (false positives); and 661 reviews were correctly predicted to be _m_ (true negatives).
+The above confusion matrix result tells us that 181 reviews were predicted to be _f_ and were labeled _f_ (true positives); 54 reviews were predicted to be _m_ but were labeled _f_ (false negatives); 58 reviews were predicted to be _m_ but were labeled _f_ (false positives); and 661 reviews were correctly predicted to be _m_ and were labeled _m_ (true negatives).

-A confusion matrix gives a nice snapshot of a classification model's performance for each class, but we can quantify this performance further with several metrics, the most common being __recall__, __precision__, and __f1 score__.
-In some fields, it's also typical to speak of __sensitivity__ and __specificity__.
+A confusion matrix gives a nice snapshot of a classification model's performance for each class, but we can quantify this performance further with several metrics, the most common being **recall**, **precision**, and **f1 score**.
+In some fields, it's also typical to speak of **sensitivity** and **specificity**.

-__Recall__ is defined as the number of True Positives divided by the "selected elements" (the sum of True Positives and False Negatives).
+**Recall** is defined as the number of True Positives divided by the "selected elements" (the sum of True Positives and False Negatives).
 A value of 1 would mean that there are only True Positives, and a value of 0.5 would suggest that, each item correctly identified has one member of the class that the model failed to identify.
 Anything below 0.5 means the model is missing more members of the class than it is correctly identifying.

-__Precision__ is calculated by the number of True Positives divided by the "relevant elements" (the sum of True Positives and False Positives).
+**Precision** is calculated by the number of True Positives divided by the "relevant elements" (the sum of True Positives and False Positives).
 As with recall, a value of 1 is optimal because it means that there are no False Positives.
-Similarly, a score of 0.5 means that for every correctly labeled member of the positive class, one member of the negative class has been false labeled.
+Similarly, a score of 0.5 means that for every correctly labeled member of the positive class, one member of the negative class has been falsely labeled.

 To put these measures into perspective, let's consider some well known examples of classification problems.
-We want to know how often it allows junk mail to slip through, and how often it labels non-spam (or "ham" emails) as spam.
+We want to know how often our email client allows junk mail to slip through, and how often it labels non-spam (or "ham" emails) as spam.
 In that case, the consequences of a false positive (ham sent to the junk mail folder) might be much worse than a false negative (spam allowed into the inbox) so we would a model with the highest possible precision, not recall.
 In contrast, if we train a model to analyze tissues samples and identify potentially cancerous tumors, it's probable ok if we have a model with more false positives, as long as there are fewer false negatives.
 In this example, we want to optimize for the recall rate.

-In both cases, it's not enough to know if our model is mostly accurate.
+In both cases, it's not enough to know that our model is mostly accurate.
 If most of your email isn't spam, a poorly designed spam detector could be 98% accurate but move one ham email to the junk folder for every piece of spam it correctly flags.
-Likewise, since cancerous tumors could be as rare as 1 in 100, a tumor detector could be 99% accurate and fail to identify a single cancerous tumor.
+Likewise, since cancerous tumors could be as rare as 1 in 100, a tumor detector could be 99% accurate but fail to identify a single cancerous tumor.

-__Sensitivity__ and __specificity__ are the terms most often used when discussing a model like this hypothetical tumor detector. __Sensitivity__ is the number of True Positives divided by the sum of True Positives and False Negatives, which is the same as recall. __Specificity__ is the number of True Negatives divided by the sum of True Negatives and False Positives, which is actually the same as recall if we were to invert which label we regard as the positive class.[^8]
+**Sensitivity** and **specificity** are the terms most often used when discussing a model like this hypothetical tumor detector. **Sensitivity** is the number of True Positives divided by the sum of True Positives and False Negatives, which is the same as recall. **Specificity** is the number of True Negatives divided by the sum of True Negatives and False Positives, which is actually also the same as recall if we were to invert which label we regard as the positive class.[^8]

-In the case of predicting the labeled gender of reviewed authors, we want to balance __recall__ and __precision__.
-The __f1 score__ is ideal for this use case because it is calculate by multiplying  __recall__ and __precision__, dividing that number by the sum of the __recall__ and __precision__ scores, and then multiply that quotient by 2.
-If we work through this formula, we can see that a model with perfect __recall__ and __precision__ scores would have an __f1 score__ of 1.0, and that a model with, say, 0.99 recall and 0.5 precision would have an __f1 score__ of 0.63.
-The __f1 score__ does not tell you which metric is low, but it will always be a value above the lower and below the higher of the two.
+In the case of predicting the labeled gender of reviewed authors, we want to balance **recall** and **precision**.
+The **f1 score** is ideal for this use case because it is calculated by multiplying  **recall** and **precision**, dividing that number by the sum of the **recall** and **precision** scores, and then multiplying that quotient by 2.
+If we work through this formula, we can see that a model with perfect **recall** and **precision** scores would have an **f1 score** of 1.0, and that a model with, say, 0.99 recall and 0.5 precision would have an **f1 score** of 0.63.
+The **f1 score** does not tell you which metric is low, but it will always be a value above the lower and below the higher of the two.

 Scikit-learn has built-in functions for all of these metrics, and they are all coded to accept two parameters: a list-like object of correct labels, and a list-like object of equal length and order representing predictions for those observations.
-Using these functions, we can calculate separate __recall__, __precision__, and __f1 scores__ for each of our labels by inverting which label we regard as the positive class.
+Using these functions, we can calculate separate **recall**, **precision**, and **f1 scores** for each of our labels by inverting which label we regard as the positive class.

 ```python
 f1_female = f1_score(y_test_binary, results_binary, pos_label=0, average='binary')